TurtlewareAU/homelab-docs/Homelab/Terraform/Proxmox VM Network boot.md

 Lets Break this yml down.

-`resource "proxmox_vm_qemu" "K3S-Test-2"` This is the initial setup for the resource. we have the type of object we will work with proxmox_vm_qemu is
+`resource "proxmox_vm_qemu" "K3S-Test-2"` This is the initial setup for the resource. we have the type of object we will work with proxmox_vm_qemu is the vm portion of proxmox and will create a new virtual machine, proxmox_lxc can also be used in terraform via telmate to spin up new lxc containers from Terraform.
+I have chose vm creation.